 The exclusionary criteria will be applied to the entire county to identify those broad areas of the county that are not suitable for siting a new landfill prior to beginning the CEQA process.
-After-completion of the 2003-ColWMP and Siting-Element, and the volume of additional capacity is established at the Central Landfill Should any public or private entity decide to resume in-County waste disposal, the County that entity will conduct a Siting Study to accomplish the following:
+Should any public or private entity decide to resume in-County waste disposal, that entity will conduct a Siting Study to accomplish the following:

-- Review the means that are available for achieving the County's goal of providing 50 at least fifteen years of disposal capacity. - Provide for extensive public participation in the landfill siting process, including lowincome and minority populations to ensure environmental justice concerns are addressed. - Refine the comparative criteria to reflect the public's considerations. - Adopt the final comparative siting criteria by the Board of Supervisors at a public hearing before the criteria are used to identify potential sites.

-- Seek nominations from property owners for land to be considered as a potential site. - Apply the comparative criteria to each of the sites nominated or identified in this review by the County.
+- Review the means that are available for achieving at least fifteen years of disposal capacity. - Provide for extensive public participation in the landfill siting process. - Refine the comparative criteria to reflect the public's considerations. - Adopt the final comparative siting criteria by the Board of Supervisors at a public hearing before the criteria are used to identify potential sites. - Seek nominations from property owners for land to be considered as a potential site. - Apply the comparative criteria to each of the sites nominated or identified in this review by the County.
 Rank the sites to identify the best ones to be evaluated in a process to comply with CEQA.